spinningbytes/SB-CH/README.md

 ## Acknowledgements

-The following two corpora were also annotated in this corpus:
+The sentiment annotated text contained elements from the following two corpora.
+They are referenced by ID – in order to obtain the full text, please directly access the original corpora.

 - Stark, Elisabeth; Ueberwasser, Simone; Ruef, Beni (2009-2015).
 Swiss SMS Corpus.
 University of Zurich. [www.sms4science.ch](www.sms4science.ch)
 - Nora Hollenstein and Noëmi Aepli.
 "Compilation of a Swiss German Dialect Corpus and its Application to PoS Tagging."
 COLING 2014 (2014): 85 [http://kitt.cl.uzh.ch/kitt/noah/corpus](http://kitt.cl.uzh.ch/kitt/noah/corpus)